vinceskahan/v5wiki/installer-options.md

 ### upgrades

 ```
+# upgrade only the weewx code - does not touch any conf for data
 pip install weewx --upgrade
 ```
 ```
 # doing an apt update/upgrade will only touch weewx code
 # it will never touch weewx config, skins, or database!
 apt install weewx

+yum install weewx=5.1.2
 ```

 That way you can modify the code completely independently from any station instance.
 That lets you roll back the code without worrying about the config (or skins or data).